Moolanomy

-Defining a good goal is hard enough in itself, but even with a great goal — i.e., SMART goal similar to my $1 million by 2017 goal — businesses and individuals still fail.
+Defining a good goal is hard enough in itself, but people still fail even with well thought out SMART goals.
 Why?
-One thing that many people fail to do is turning their goals into actions.
-Generally, a high-level goal is broad and hard to directly impact — any actions meant to directly affect it are often unproductive.
-To transform goal into practical actions is to keep asking the question how?, until we have atomic and manageable objectives with a set of actions that can directly and effectively impact the outcome.
+The answer is simple: they fail to turn these goals into actions.
+Generally, a goal is broad and it is hard to identify ways to achieve it.
+To transform your goals into practical actions is to keep asking the question “How”, until you have a atomic and manageable set of actions that can directly and effectively impact the outcome.

 Let’s take a theoretical media business that thrive on advertisement and paid subscription revenue.
 The business has the following high-level goals: